apache/pulsar-site/docs/functions-deploy-cluster-builtin.md

 bin/pulsar-admin functions available-functions
 ```

-If you add or delete a nar file in a `functions` folder, reload the available built-in functions before using it.
+If you add or delete a NAR file in a `functions` folder, reload the available built-in functions before using it.

 ```bash
 bin/pulsar-admin functions reload